 What is an SR-1 form and when do you need it

 Thousands of vehicular collisions occur every year in the State of California alone.
-Given the ever-busy streets in the Golden State especially metropolitan areas like Los Angeles, a car accident resulting in serious injury can happen to anyone.
+Given the ever-busy streets in the Golden State especially metropolitan areas like Los Angeles, a car accident resulting in serious injuries, deaths, or property damage can happen to anyone.

 When do you need to fill out a SR-1 form